-An important example in which the moment polytope is additive is the class of toric varieties. \begin{Th}[Additivity of the moment polytope for toric varieties] When $X$ is a projective toric variety the moment polytope map is additive (in the sense of (\ref{equ-additive-moment-polytope})). \end{Th} \begin{proof} Let $\Sigma$ be the fan of the toric variety $X$ with $\Sigma(1)$ the collection of one-dimensional cones in $\Sigma$.
-For $\rho \in \Sigma(1)$ let $u_\rho$ denote the smallest integral vector along $\rho$ (i.e. the {\it primitive vector on $\rho$}).
+\begin{Th}[Additivity of moment polytope for toric varieties] When $X$ is a projective toric variety the moment polytope map is additive (in the sense of (\ref{equ-additive-moment-polytope})). \end{Th} \begin{proof} Let $\Sigma$ be the fan of the toric variety $X$ with $\Sigma(1)$ the collection of one-dimensional cones in $\Sigma$.
+For $\rho \in \Sigma(1)$ let $u_\rho$ denote the smallest integral vector along $\rho$ (i.e. a primitive vector) and pointing in the opposite direction.
 Also let $D_\rho$ denote the irreducible divisor which is the closure of the codimension $1$ orbit corresponding to $\rho$.
-It is well-known that every (Cartier) divisor $D$ on $X$ is equivalent to a linear combination $\sum_{\rho \in \Sigma(1)} a_\rho D_\rho$. {\bf Note that $D = \sum_{\rho \in \Sigma(1)} a_\rho D_\rho$ is $T$-invariant and hence its corresponding line bundle $L(D)$ has a $T$-linearization.} Moreover, if $D$ is very ample then the moment polytope of the $T$-linearized line bundle $L = L(D)$ is given by the following inequalities:
+It is well-known that every (Cartier) divisor $D$ on $X$ is equivalent to a linear combination $\sum_{\rho \in \Sigma(1)} a_\rho D_\rho$.
+The divisor $D = \sum_{\rho \in \Sigma(1)} a_\rho D_\rho$ is $T$-invariant and its corresponding line bundle $L(D)$ has a $T$-linearization.
+Moreover, if $D$ is very ample then the moment polytope of the $T$-linearized line bundle $L = L(D)$ is given by the following inequalities: